Hon Hai working on new devices, applications for Mozilla's Firefox

+* Recommends shareholders vote for all Innoviva nominees on white proxy card Source text for Eikon: Further company coverage:

-TAIPEI Hon Hai Precision Industry Co Ltd (2317.TW) aims to extend its business to provide devices and applications that build on Mozilla's Firefox operating system in a bid to diversify away from the company's core contract manufacturing business that yields low margins.
+TAIPEI, June 3 Hon Hai Precision Industry Co Ltd aims to extend its business to provide devices and applications that build on Mozilla's Firefox operating system in a bid to diversify away from the company's core contract manufacturing business that yields low margins.

 The world's largest contract electronics manufacturer said on Monday it will launch a series of products running Firefox, including smartphones, tablets, TVs, electronic whiteboards and outdoor displays.
 The company said there are currently more than five devices in development.